firehol/blocklist-ipsets/README.md

 [Spamhaus.org](http://www.spamhaus.org) DROP list (according to their site this list should be dropped at tier-1 ISPs globaly) - **excellent list**

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.spamhaus.org/drop/drop.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Fri May 22 16:08:26 UTC 2015.

 The ipset `spamhaus_drop` has **640** entries, **18051584** unique IPs.